 - A Guide to Getting Started with a Plan: Dream.
 Plan.
 Implement.

 - Easy Guide to Money Management: Small Steps for a Huge Difference

 2. The Latte Factor

-They can add up to a pretty neat some annually, which would be better off in an account working for you.
+This money can add up to a pretty neat amount annually, which would be better off in investments working for you.